 In residential job make sure they do a Manual “J” load calculation for equipment sizing and a Manual “D” for sizing duct work.
 For commercial, they should do a Manual “N” load calculation.
 This is very important.
 A properly sized system will save you money over the long term so make sure to get an HVAC contractor who does load calculations.

 Quality of workmanship should be at the top of the list for selecting a contractor.
 Many people select a contractor based on price and this can be harmful to them for the future.
 Cheap prices can equal cheap service, which means more money spent on repairs as time goes on.
-A good quality job for HVAC installation and repairs can save you lots of money in energy costs in the future.
+A quality job for HVAC installation and repairs can save you money in energy costs.

 Third Party Referral Services with Service Reviews